dylantzx/Target-following/README.md

 ## About
 ---
 This repository has target following codes with only **yaw control** based on simple algorithms of:
-1. Finding the angle required to yaw then yaw at a constant speed to face the target. [continuous_yaw_test_1.cpp]
+1. [continuous_yaw_test_1.cpp] Finding the angle required to yaw then yaw at a constant speed to face the target.
-2. Using the distance travelled by the target in a second, as the predicted distance travelled in the next second.
-Then find angle required to yaw based off cosine rule. [continuous_yaw_test_2.cpp]
+2. [continuous_yaw_test_2.cpp] Using the distance travelled by the target in a second, as the predicted distance travelled in the next second.
+Then find angle required to yaw based off cosine rule.
-3. Similar to `continuous_yaw_test_2.cpp` but attempts to control forward and backward movement (incomplete) [continuous_yaw.cpp]
+3. [continuous_yaw_test_3.cpp] Similar to `continuous_yaw_test_2.cpp` but attempts to control forward and backward movement (incomplete)
-4. Using the calculated angle, based on bounding box values received via object tracking [continuous_yaw.cpp]
+4. [continuous_yaw_test_4.cpp] Implemented with CV where the algorithm uses the calculated angle traversed by the target, based on the bounding box values received via object tracking, to yaw and follow the target.
+5. [continuous_yaw.cpp] Implemented with CV where the algorithm uses a PD controller and the bounding box values received via object tracking, to yaw and follow the target.

-**Values are currently based off ground-truth gazebo values.**
+**Some values are currently based off ground-truth gazebo values.**

 ## How to use the codes
 ---